FlipsideCrypto/cosmos-models/models/descriptions/inserted_timestamp.md

 {% docs inserted_timestamp %}

-The date and time at which the block or transaction was inserted in the bronze tables.
+The utc timestamp at which the row was inserted into the table.

 {% enddocs %}